daibeal/dd243---parallel-and-distributed-computing/labs/lab3/README.md

 1. Generating Population

-Skeleton code and bug-free LockFreeSkipList: https://github.com/HAKarlsson/pardis-lab-3 Links to an external site..
-Book code is buggyFinish the UniformPopulation and NormalPopulation classes, the first class should generate integers chosen uniformly at random and the second should use a normal distribution with a suitably chosen mean and variance, to ensure that the mean is distinct but all points have a "reasonable" minimum probability of getting sampled.
+Skeleton code and bug-free LockFreeSkipList: [https://github.com/HAKarlsson/pardis-lab-3](https://github.com/HAKarlsson/pardis-lab-3).
+Book code is buggy.
+Finish the UniformPopulation and NormalPopulation classes, the first class should generate integers chosen uniformly at random and the second should use a normal distribution with a suitably chosen mean and variance, to ensure that the mean is distinct but all points have a "reasonable" minimum probability of getting sampled.
 Use the supplied test to verify that the two populations have roughly the expected means and variances.

 Devise a little program that will populate your skiplist using the uniform or normal populations with 10^7 integers of range 0-10^7 (in the first instance, later we will vary this range).